 Fire/Heat: You gain special highlights to your features, becoming more exotic.
 Your hair shimmers with a flickering light and your eyes have a faint radiance as if a flame burns deep within them.
 You may evoke the power alter normal fires at will as a standard action, and handle normal objects that are burning or on fire (such as a burning brand, a gleed or red-hot iron as if they were cool.
 (Intense fires such a white-hot metal, and magical fire may still damage you, but ordinary fire and flame do not.)
 Additionally, you may ignite any combustible material as a standard action by touching it at will.
+Lastly, once per day each +1 bonus of your Influence score modifier you may project a burst of fire outward from yourself.
+This deals 1d6/Sorcerer level in a globular burst 5ft per Sorcerer level.

 Ice/Water: Your hair turns a bluish silvery-white and your eyes become milky.
 You can use control water once per day for each +1 bonus of your Influence score, and create water at will, although the maximum volume that you can create in a day is equal to one gallon per Sorcerer level.
 You no longer suffer any ill effects from naturally cold environments and can walk upon ice as if it were normal ground.
+Once once per day per +1 bonus of your Influence score you can touch a target creature or object and cause it to freeze, dealing 1d6 damage per Sorcerer level.

 Electricity/Air: Your hair frizzles with a static charge (that is harmless to you) or flows as if in a mild breeze, even when there is none. and your eyes emit a faint amber glow.
 At will, you may charge your body with an electric field that harms enemies that touch you (1d6 electricity damage touch attack; Reflex half), and once per day per +1 bonus of your Influence score, you can emit a pulse that does 1d6 per sorcerer level as a ray attack (ranged touch; one target).
 Lastly, you may control weather, as the spell, once per day.
 The use of this Control Weather ability fatigues the sorcerer for 1d6 hours.
+[Game design note: The Control Weather ability, in reflection, is either severely overpowered or the other elemental specialties need something more in-line with it.
+Perhaps a Lesser Control Weather is in order.]

 Earth/Acid: Your skin turns a ruddish hue and toughens, granting you a damage reduction 2/-.
-You have no trouble walking across soft ground or ascending a steep slope, thus negating all normal penalties for iMEAdiment based on terrain difficulty.
-Lastly, you can emit a cloud of acidic gas as a standard action that deals 1d6 damage per two caster levels as a supernatural ability once per day.
+You have no trouble walking across soft ground or ascending a steep slope, thus negating all normal penalties for impediment based on terrain difficulty.
+You gain the ability to shape stone once per day for each +1 bonus of your Influence score; Lastly, you can emit a cloud of acidic gas as a standard action that deals 1d6 damage per two caster levels as a supernatural ability once per day.
+This gas does not harm you, but harms all targets in its area, which is 10-feet per Sorcerer level: This begins as a 10-foot cloud of mist emanating from you and slowly expands in all directions until it reaches its maximum size.
+It dissipates after two rounds or 1-Segment per Sorcerer Level (whichever is longer), or until disturbed.
+(Anything that sufficiently shifts the air, such as a Gust of Wind spell will dissipate the cloud.)